Quetzal-1-CubeSat-Team/quetzal1-hardware/EPS/README.md

 ---
 :warning: **NOTE**

 The PCB corresponding to the `Z-` axis (`PT-MIS-PCB-004`) is purposely not listed here (nor is it contained in this directory).
 This is because, this PCB also houses the satellite's Antenna Deployment Mechanism (ADM).
-See the `ADM/` directory for the files pertaining to this subsystem.
+See the `ADM/` directory for the files pertaining to this subsystem (and further information on the solar cell mounted on this PCB).

 ---

-All solar panels contain two (2) [AZUR SPACE 3G30A](http://www.azurspace.com/images/products/0003401-01-01_DB_3G30A.pdf) solar cells and two (2) [Vishay TEMD6010FX01](https://www.vishay.com/en/product/81308/) photodiodes, with the following notable additions:
+All solar panels contained in this directory have two (2) [AZUR SPACE 3G30A](http://www.azurspace.com/images/products/0003401-01-01_DB_3G30A.pdf) solar cells and two (2) [Vishay TEMD6010FX01](https://www.vishay.com/en/product/81308/) photodiodes, with the following notable additions:

 1. `PT-MIS-PCB-005` contains, additionally, the Remove Before Flight (RBF) switch: [Cinch 133-3701-401](https://www.belfuse.com/resources/productinformations/cinchconnectivitysolutions/johnson/pi-ccs-john-133-3701-401.pdf).
 2. `PT-MIS-PCB-006` contains, additionally, the Flight Preparation Panel (FPP) connector, which is used to interface with the satellite when fully assembled.